nanomq/nanomq/docs/en_US/bridges/AWS IoT Core bridge.md

 :::

-::: tab Classical KV configuration
+::: tab Classic KV configuration

 If you want to use the KV configuration format, you can refer to the following format to write the configuration to the `nanomq_old.conf` file, and the relevant settings will take effect after NanoMQ is restarted.